saenuma/lyrics818/README.md

 # lyrics818

-a program to create a lyrics video in its own format.
+Lyrics818 generates a lyric video in mp4 format.

-## Developer notes
+The lyric video would have a single background.
+It expects the lyric file, fonts, background.

-Download ffplay.exe before running /testplay
+For more details visit [sae.ng](https://sae.ng/lyrics818)

 ## License